Use Isolate or Broad Spectrum to Avoid a Hot Test

 Instead you should be using a Broad Spectrum product.
 Broad Spectrum is excellent for people who fear a drug test but still want a good therapeutic experience.
 It has all the other cannabinoids EXCEPT THC.

 Isolate products contain the single cannabinoid CBD.
 It is closer to a pharmaceuticals because it’s been refined by removing all the cannabinoids, terpenes, flavonoids, and essentials oils except.
 Generally it comes in power form.
+This form is generally used with making cookies or mixing in with a recipe.

 Isn’t it time for companies to revise their zero THC tolerance policy to accurately reflect federal law …